5 Tips to Spot Fake News

 To learn more about fake news and how to prevent its spread, head to WHO’s website or report a story that needs verification to Snopes.
 Challenging fake news by reporting it can help other people like you get essential information.

 Get Schooled will always provide you with the most accurate, up-to-date information about jobs and college.
-You can also join our new Discord community to talk 1:1 with an advisor and ask any questions you may have!
+If you have recommendations to add to this list, message us on Instagram @getschooled, or text #Hello to 33-55-77 to talk 1:1 with an advisor and ask any questions you may have.